Big Bayou Canot rail accident: Events

-An episode of the National Geographic Channel documentary series Seconds From Disaster examined the accident.
-In addition to corroborating findings of the official accident report, the program revealed that the train had been delayed in New Orleans by repairs to an air conditioner unit and a toilet.
+The Discovery Channel program Extreme Machines had revealed in an episode that aired in 2000 that a broken toilet had delayed the train by over 30 minutes at Mobile station.
+An episode of the National Geographic documentary program Seconds From Disaster that aired in 2004 also examined the derailment.
+In addition to corroborating findings of the official accident report, the program revealed that the train had also been delayed in New Orleans by repairs to an air conditioner unit and a toilet.
 This had put it a half-hour behind schedule.
-If not for this delay, the Sunset Limited would have passed over the Big Bayou Canot bridge twenty minutes before the bridge was hit by the barge.
+If not for this delay, the Sunset Limited would have passed over the Big Bayou Canot bridge 20 minutes before the bridge was hit by the barge.

 Aftermath

-As a result of its investigation of this accident, the National Transportation Safety Board (NTSB) made a comprehensive series of recommendations, on September 19, 1994, to the U.S. Department of Transportation, the U.S. Army Corps of Engineers, the U.S. Coast Guard, the Federal Emergency Management Agency, Amtrak, the American Waterways Operators, Inc., the Warrior & Gulf Navigation Company, the Association of American Railroads, and the American Short Line Railroad Association.
+As a result of its investigation, on September 19, 1994 the National Transportation Safety Board (NTSB) made a comprehensive series of recommendations to the U.S. Department of Transportation, the U.S. Army Corps of Engineers, the U.S. Coast Guard, the Federal Emergency Management Agency, Amtrak, the American Waterways Operators, Inc., the Warrior & Gulf Navigation Company, the Association of American Railroads, and the American Short Line Railroad Association.
 Following a recommendation to maintain a record of onboard passenger numbers, Amtrak now records passenger lists electronically.